 We perform audits on codebases – including source code, policy, documentation and conversations therein – as well as individual contribution to that codebase in order to guarantee that they are compliant with:

 The audit performed by auditors of the Foundation for Public Code is meant to complement machine testing.
 Auditors test for whether documentation is actually understandable and attached, the commit messages make sense, community-oriented guidelines are being followed and other factors that cannot be machine tested.

-Certification by the Foundation for Public Code on suggested contributions can provide trust to maintainers trust when deciding whether to incorporate them.
+Certification by the Foundation for Public Code on suggested contributions can provide reassurance to maintainers when deciding whether to incorporate them.